 As an entrepreneur and business owner, you need to be comfortable presenting the plans and visions for your company to sizeable groups of people.
 While some business leaders may make it look easy (hint: they've practised – a lot), public speaking is a far from simple process for a lot of people.
 As a result, you may find yourself dreading these occasions.

 This is normal, of course; fear of public speaking is hugely common.
-However, when you are addressing your team, you want to inspire confidence, authority and self-belief.
+However, when you are addressing people – be they employees, investors, or potential clients – you want to inspire confidence, authority and self-belief.
 Therefore, if you're not a natural at holding a room, you will need to practice.

 Did we mention that practice is hugely important?
 As with all skills in life, you won't become a public speaking expert overnight.
 Indeed, many people spend so much time fretting over the thought of public speaking that they forget how much it can be improved with a little preparation.